 “The greatest thing about The FISH!
 Philosophy is you learn it at school, but you can take it with you everywhere,” said Tamarah Myers, a behavior specialist in Louisiana.

-In a healthy culture, every member connects with the group’s values.
+Co-creating the culture In a healthy culture, every member connects with the group’s values.
 When Barb Stoflet, a sixth-grade teacher in suburban Minneapolis, found herself spending too much time on discipline, she enlisted her students’ help.

 Together, they used FISH!
 For Schools to create their vision of a classroom that worked for teacher and students.
 Discipline problems plummeted.
 Stoflet had time to teach again.
 Her students went from passive followers to proud co-owners of the culture they created.